The Comedy of Errors: Act V

 Adriana reappears with henchmen, who attempt to bind the Syracusans.
 They take sanctuary in a nearby priory, where the Abbess resolutely protects them.
 Suddenly, the Abbess enters with the Syracusan twins, and everyone begins to understand the confused events of the day.
-Not only are the two sets of twins reunited, but the Abbess reveals that she is Egeon's wife, Emilia of Babylon.
-The Duke pardons Egeon.
+Not only are the two sets of twins reunited, but the Abbess reveals that she is Aegeon's wife, Emilia.
+The Duke pardons Aegeon.
 All exit into the abbey to celebrate the reunification of the family.

 Text and date

-The play is a modernized adaptation of Menaechmi by Plautus.
+The play is a modernised adaptation of Menaechmi by Plautus.
 As William Warner's translation of the classical drama was entered into the Register of the Stationers Company on 10 June 1594, published in 1595, and dedicated to Lord Hunsdon, the patron of the Lord Chamberlain's Men, it has been supposed that Shakespeare might have seen the translation in manuscript before it was printed – though it is equally possible that he knew the play in the original Latin.

 The play contains a topical reference to the wars of succession in France, which would fit any date from 1589 to 1595.
 Charles Whitworth argues that The Comedy of Errors was written "in the latter part of 1594" on the basis of historical records and textual similarities with other plays Shakespeare wrote around this time.
 The play was not published until it appeared in the First Folio in 1623.

 Analysis and criticism

 For centuries, scholars have found little thematic depth in The Comedy of Errors.
 Harold Bloom, however, wrote that it "reveals Shakespeare's magnificence at the art of comedy", and praised the work as showing "such skill, indeed mastery – in action, incipient character, and stagecraft – that it far outshines the three Henry VI plays and the rather lame comedy The Two Gentlemen of Verona".
 Stanley Wells also referred to it as the first Shakespeare play "in which mastery of craft is displayed".
 The play was not a particular favourite on the eighteenth-century stage because it failed to offer the kind of striking roles that actors such as David Garrick could exploit.

 The play was particularly notable in one respect.
 In the earlier eighteenth century, some critics followed the French critical standard of judging the quality of a play by its adherence to the classical unities, as specified by Aristotle in the fourth century BC.
 The Comedy of Errors and The Tempest were the only two of Shakespeare's plays to comply with this standard.

-Law professor Eric Heinze, however, claims that particularly notable in the play is a series of social relationships, which is in crisis as it sheds its feudal forms and confronts the market forces of early modern Europe.
+Law professor Eric Heinze, however, argues that particularly notable in the play is a series of social relationships, which is in crisis as it sheds its feudal forms and confronts the market forces of early modern Europe.